jakl/poetry/README.md

 .

-Walks down BART steps, stops, asks, "How dat beat sway?"
+Walks into BART, asks, "How dat beat sway?"

 Fixed on San Jose, asks me, "Fremont or Millbrae?"